 Here are a few simple steps that you can incorporate into your attendance policy to make the process efficient.

-Your employee attendance system should encompass solutions to fundamental queries:
+Your employee attendance app should encompass solutions to fundamental queries:

 - How will employees officially log their punctual attendance?